How to apply

 - MSc/MFE Financial Economics (any university)

-- Degrees leading to professional qualifications in medicine, dentistry, veterinary science and law (these degrees typically take 5 years to complete)
+- Degree courses leading to professional qualifications in medicine, dentistry, veterinary science and law (these degrees typically take 5 years to complete)

-- Degrees that require extended periods away from the University or the UK, including joint degrees with Universities not in the UK
+- Degree courses that require extended periods away from the University or the UK, including joint degrees with Universities not in the UK

 - Supervised research not leading to a degree qualification

 Candidates fill out the form and submit it through the system to their undergraduate institution, the institution ensures that the application is complete and decides whether or not to endorse it.
 If the Institution decides to endorse the application they will add the letter of endorsement and will then submit it through the system to the appropriate regional committee.
-Candidates should contact the appropriate contact at their institution if they are considering applying for a Marshall Scholarship.
+Candidates should their institution as soon as possible if they are considering applying for a Marshall Scholarship.

 Your Completed Application